The Hospitible Hospital + more hospitals.

 Left, from top: some of the hospital TV I did that came with a smile.
 I’m grateful for hospital clients who really do appreciate how a little more entertainment value (and a little less chest-beating) can really make a difference.
 For example, the first two, for Springfield Hospital, filled every bed and totally booked Springfield surgeons for months afterwards.
 (It might appear that everything I do vis a vis healthcare TV has a humorous hook.
 That’s not the case.)
 A Springfield Hospital mini case study is available here, a Brinton Lake case study here, and an Einstein case study here.

 Below the TV, a collection of random print, direct mail, outdoor and digital for a number of hospitals.
-Everything ran except the Capital Health campaigns, the St. Peters stuff, and the two spec campaigns for Main Line Health’s new Exton Mall location.
+Everything ran except the St. Peters stuff, and the two spec campaigns for Main Line Health’s new Exton Mall location.
 But I liked them, so I kept them.

 SPRINGFIELD HOSPITAL TV • BACK TO BACK 15s A